aravindbuddha/CAIRS_Framework/README.md

         -------------------------- end test ---------------------------

-==# Inheriting Object and Appending to a NameSpace
+==# Inheriting Object and Appending to a pre created NameSpace

 	/*
 		Create namespace person - it will be appended on the window object